stylecramper/version-namer-app/README.md

 ## Getting Started

 First, install dependencies.
-You'll need Node and NPM, as well as MongoDB.
+You'll need Node and NPM, as well as MongoDB (version 3.6.8 recommended).
 Instructions for installing those can be found at [Treehouse Installation Guides](https://treehouse.github.io/installation-guides/).
 Be sure to create the `/data/db` directory.
 Once you have NPM, you can install node modules by running `npm install` in the root folder.

 Run the local MongoDB: in a terminal, type `mongod`.
 Then to connect to the local MongoDB, open a new tab or window and type `mongo`.